Lawmakers seeking laxer mortgage rules backed by housing industry dollars

-Industry groups such as the National Association of Realtors, the National Association of Home Builders, along with consumer advocates, have opposed the rule–required by the Dodd-Frank legislation and intended to prevent financial institutions from writing risky mortgages and then selling them to other investors–since they were unveiled in March.
+Industry groups such as the National Association of Realtors, the National Association of Home Builders, along with consumer advocates such as various movers in Nashville, TN<, have opposed the rule–required by the Dodd-Frank legislation and intended to prevent financial institutions from writing risky mortgages and then selling them to other investors–since they were unveiled in March.

 Recently, an unlikely coalition of advocates and industry groups has formed, calling itself the Coalition for Sensible Housing Policy and issuing a white paper criticizing the proposed restrictions.
 They've managed to enlist a majority of House members and 44 Senators in their cause.

 Many of the trade associations in the coalition are from the real estate, mortgage banking and home building industries, all of which have been big campaign contributors to many of the members of Congress leading the charge for slighter regulation.

 The rule stems from a provision in last year’s Dodd-Frank Wall Street overhaul bill, and requires that mortgage sellers keep five percent of the loan’s value on their books unless it meets standards for soundness–called a qualified residential mortgage, or QRM.
 The Federal Deposit Insurance Corporation, which regulates commercial banks, was left to define QRMs, and determined that only loans in which borrowers put down 20 percent down payments would qualify.

 Three senators—Sens.
 Johnny Isakson, R-Ga., Mary Landrieu, D-La., and Kay Hagan, D-N.C.—authored the section of the law that exempted QRMs, but left it to the FDIC to define them.
 The new rules make qualifying for that exception far too difficult, the three senators, along with two House members, have said.